serhioms/FastFlow/README.md

 	    });

 ## Usage
-Since fast flow is not published to any maven repository you can [download latest jar](https://github.com/serhioms/DisruptorFlow/blob/master/distribution/fastflow-1.0.0.jar) and include it in your project or use source code as it is.
+Since fast flow is not published to any maven repository you can [download latest jar](https://github.com/serhioms/FastFlow/tree/master/distribution/fast-flow-8.0.1.jar) and include it in your project or use source code as is.

-### Test Suit

-<???>

 License is [MIT](https://github.com/serhioms/FastFlow/blob/master/LICENSE)